 OREIS is the primary component of the data management program for restoration projects, providing consolidated, consistent, and well-documented environmental data and data products to support planning, decision-making, and reporting activities.
-OREIS provides a direct electronic link of ORR monitoring and remedial investigation results to EPA Region 4 and the Tennessee Department of Environment and Conservation/ DOE Oversight Division.
-OREIS can be accessed through the internet at http://www-oreis. bechteljacobs.org/oreis/help/oreishome.html.
+OREIS provides a direct electronic link of ORR monitoring and remedial investigation results to EPA Region 4 and the TDEC/DOE Oversight Division.
+OREIS can be accessed through the internet at http://www-oreis.bechteljacobs.org/oreis/help/oreishome.html.
 Using this web site, the public can access and download OREIS data.